NNNvD/Mutualism_test/README.md

 comment out the installation lines if the packages are already available.

 ## Acknowledgements
-This repository draws directly on book the book *Complex Systems Research in Psychology* (Chapter 6: Mutualism Model), as authored by Van der
+This repository draws directly on book the book *Complex Systems Research in Psychology* (Section 6.3.1.2 Mutualism model), as authored by Van der
 Maas.
 His exposition provides the theoretical grounding and original code on which this implementation is based.